bluedata-katacoda/katacoda-scenarios/Spark_Scenarios/step2.md

 <br>
 <br><b>Utils.sh</b> contains utility functions defined which provides information on docker id, cpu share, memory status and fqdn of the current container.<br>
 <br><b>appjob</b> provides the information on the type of job to be launched and we can also add application specific jobs.<br>
-Now, we will create a folder called “centos” inside the empty image directory.
+<br>Now, we will create a folder called “centos” inside the empty image directory.
 Execute the following command to do so :
 <br>`mkdir ~/Spark/image/centos`{{execute}}